Reducing Tailpipe Emissions

 Nitrogen Oxide (NOx)

-This lowers the Oxygen content and increases the water vapour content to the combustion mixture which reduces peak combustion temperature.
+This lowers the amount of Oxygen and increases the water vapour content to the combustion mixture which reduces the peak combustion temperature.
 Because more NOx is created as peak combustion temperature rises, the EGR valve effectively reduces the amount of NOx produced by the engine.

 A frequent problem with the EGR valve is sticking due to a build up of carbon deposits.
 In worst cases, the EGR valve and EGR passages can be completely blocked, preventing the process of recirculating the exhaust gases.

 Clogged EGRs are often the cause of black smoke escaping the exhaust, in addition to increased fuel consumption or reduced performance.
-If the EGR valve fails to open or close, the 'check engine' light will illuminate on the dashboard.
+If the EGR valve fails to open or close, the engine warning light will illuminate on the dashboard.

-A fuel odour smelt from inside the vehicle is also a sign of a failing EGR valve as more hydrocarbons will be emitted through the exhaust due to the increase in fuel consumption.
-The smell is easily noticeable due to its irritating nature as it can lead to human health issues.
+A strong odour of fuel smelt from inside the vehicle is also a sign of a failing EGR valve as more hydrocarbons will be emitted through the exhaust due to the increase in fuel consumption.
+The smell is easily noticeable due to its irritating nature, which can actually be harmful to human health.